 ADH is a substance produced naturally in an area of the brain called the hypothalamus.
 It is then released by the pituitary gland at the base of the brain.

-- Disorders of the brain, such as injury, infections meningitis, stroke
+- Disorders of the brain, such as injury, infections, and stroke

 Rare causes include:

-- A disease of the hypothalamus or pituitary
+- Rare diseases of the hypothalamus or pituitary

 - Mental disorders

-Often, there are no symptoms from a low sodium level.
+Often, there are no symptoms from a mildly low sodium level.
+More symptoms occur the lower the level of the sodium.

 When symptoms do occur, they may include any of the following: